Jerry Eckwood: Concussion issues

 Eckwood suffered several concussions while playing in college and in the NFL.
 Since leaving the NFL, Eckwood has struggled with mental illness, and was committed to the Arkansas State Hospital for several years.
-He currently suffers from dementia, and is housed in an assisted living facility.
+He currently has dementia, and is housed in an assisted living facility.
 Former Buccaneers president Gay Culverhouse has assisted with his medical care and has cited him as an example of the mistreatment NFL players receive from their employers.
 Culverhouse recalled warning signs of Eckwood's future mental problems, citing times where he went to the wrong huddle or bench during games.
 Eckwood, who can no longer drive or live on his own, was approved to participate in the 88 Plan, an NFL program for former players suffering from various dementia-related symptoms, such as hallucinations, forgetfulness, paranoia, and the inability to process new information.
 Eckwood was also approved by the NFL to receive annual benefits of $136,000 for the remainder of his life.